 In 1991, Susan was selected for a ‘Business in Essex’ exhibition, attended by HRH The Prince of Wales.
 Susan also featured in the 2011 BBC2 production of ‘Jane Austen: the unseen portrait’ and had work selected for the Association of Illustrators’ coveted publication ‘Images 35 – the best of British illustration’.

 Susan’s love of history and her interest in traditional materials and techniques continue to influence her work.
 She uses vellum, board, linen, animal glue and gesso, quite often mixing her own pigments.

 Her recent paintings focus on the history of place and landscape and its relationship with people, in an attempt to capture the transience of time with an enigmatic view of the future.

-Daphne Chandler and Lucinda Kelly will also be exhibiting as part of the Great North Art Show 2014 portrait artists exhibition.
+Daphne Chandler and Lucinda Kelly will also be exhibiting as part of Great North Art Show 2014 portrait artists exhibition.